s-innovations/S-Innovations.ServiceFabric.Unity/README.md

     }
 ```

-and the host service that uses a startup class.
+and the host service that uses a startup class, but also runs some service logic.

 ```
  public sealed class NginxGatewayService : KestrelHostingService<Startup>